mozillascience/studyGroup/lessons/python_packages/lesson.md

 A good package should also include full documentation and testing.
 I won't cover this here, but unit tests can be performed with the [`unittest`](https://docs.python.org/3.5/library/unittest.html) library, with the tests stored in the directory `tests`.
 Many people use [Sphinx](http://www.sphinx-doc.org/en/stable/) for documentation, and that can be stored in the `doc` directory.

-If you want to include these files in the distribution, you'll need a `MANIFEST.in` file.
+There's a further step required for distributing.
+If you want to include these files in the distribution (the archive file in `dist`), you'll need a `MANIFEST.in` file.

 ```
 # MANIFEST.in